Research

 Cross-Modality Medical Image Synthesis

-Multi-modal medical imaging information is the cornerstone of precision medicine, yet a common challenge is the unavailability of some imaging modalities in clinical practice.
+Multi-modal medical imaging information is the cornerstone of precision medicine, yet a common challenge is the limited availability of certain imaging modalities in clinical practice.
 Cross-modality image synthesis can impute target modality images from source modality images, which serves as a beneficial tool in multi-modal studies.
 The correlation established between different modalities can be also leveraged for other clinical and research purposes, such as anomaly detection and PET attenuation correction.

 18F-FDG PET Anomaly Detection for Parkinson’s Disease (PD) Diagnosis